pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 ```

 ### Considerations
-- **Dependence on a Parent:** Since `@ObservedObject` doesn’t own the model, it relies on a parent (or another source) to keep the instance alive.
+- **Dependence on a Parent:** Since `@ObservedObject` doesn't own the model, it relies on a parent (or another source) to keep the instance alive.
 - **Behavior on Re-Creation:** If the parent re-initializes the observable object, the child will observe the new instance.
 This can be useful or problematic, depending on the design.
 - **Performance Impact:** Similar to `@StateObject`, changes to the `@ObservedObject` will prompt a re-render in the child view.
-It’s best to keep your ObservableObject’s published properties as minimal as possible to avoid unnecessary recomputations.
+It's best to keep your ObservableObject's published properties as minimal as possible to avoid unnecessary recomputations.

 ---